Mark Wiseman: Legal and business career

-Early in his career, Wiseman was an officer with Harrowston, a publicly traded Canadian merchant bank and a lawyer with Sullivan & Cromwell, practicing in New York and Paris.
-He also was a law clerk to Madam Justice Beverley McLachlin at the Supreme Court of Canada.
-Then, Wiseman was responsible for the private equity fund and co-investment program at the Ontario Teachers' Pension Plan.
+Early in his career, Wiseman was an officer with Harrowston, a publicly traded Canadian merchant bank and a lawyer with Sullivan & Cromwell, practising in New York and Paris.
+He also was a law clerk to Justice Beverley McLachlin at the Supreme Court of Canada.
+Wiseman was responsible for the private equity fund and co-investment program at the Ontario Teachers' Pension Plan.
 Wiseman then joined the Canadian Pension Plan Investment Board (CPPIB) as a Senior VP in 2005.
-Wiseman became the President and CEO of CPPIB in 2012.
+Wiseman became the president and CEO of CPPIB in 2012.

 In 2014, Wiseman co-founded the Century Initiative with Dominic Barton.
-It is a charity focused on increasing Canada's population to 100 million by 2100.
+It is a lobbying group focused on increasing Canada's population to 100 million by 2100.

-In July 2015, while Wiseman was president and CEO, CPPIB announced it was investing in rental housing with Minto Group, citing strong population growth as the reason.
-CPPIB acquired a 60% ownership interest worth $105 million in Minto High Park Village, a multifamily residential rental property with 750 units in Toronto.

-In 2016, as a member of then finance minister Bill Morneau's Advisory Council on Economic Growth, both Wiseman and Dominic Barton advocated for increasing immigration targets to 450,000 a year, with a focus on top business talent and international students, in order to "raise the living standards for all Canadians."
+In 2016, as a member of Minister of Finance Bill Morneau's Advisory Council on Economic Growth, both Wiseman and Dominic Barton advocated for increasing immigration targets to 450,000 a year, with a focus on top business talent and international students, in order to "raise the living standards for all Canadians."
 Wiseman and the council argued that without significant immigration changes Canada would fall outside the top 45 nations in population by 2100 and would become "increasingly irrelevant over time."
 In 2016, Canada was ranked 38th by population, lower than countries such as Thailand, Mexico, and Uganda.